creativetechnologylab/generative-ai-with-python/ollama.md

 print(response["message"]["content"])
 ```

+In the above example, we are calling the `chat` function.
+This needs two arguments.
+First, it needs to know which model we wish to chat with, and then it needs to know what we want to say to the model.
+This then returns our `response` value, that we will print to see what the model said back to us.

 Now run the file.
 This wil generate a response similar to the one below:

 ![](images/ollama/ollama-python-cats-dogs.gif)

 As before, we are still using the dolphin-phi model as it's what's already been installed on the system.

-Information on the Python ollama library can be found here: https://github.com/ollama/ollama-python
+More information on the Python ollama library can be found here: https://github.com/ollama/ollama-python

 ### `requests`

 The `requests` library is also capable of communicating with Ollama models.

-First we can check using our terminal/Command Prompt to see if the Ollama server is running.
+First we can check using our terminal/command prompt to see if the Ollama server is running.
 This can be done with the command `curl http://localhost:11434`

 ![](images/ollama/ollama-server.png)

 This means we can send API requests to the Ollama server, and use this method of interacting with a model.
+By default, when Ollama is installed on your system, it should begin running the server at startup.

-To start with, we need to install the requests library.
+Now we need to install the requests library.
 This can be done with `pip install requests`.
-Make sure that your ollama environment has been activated before installing.
+Make sure that your `gen-ai` environment has been activated before installing so that the library is installed to that environment only, rather than the `base` environment.

 ![](images/ollama/pip-install-requests.gif)